dreamsxin/ext-async/README.md

 ### Awaitable

-Interface to be implemented by userland classes that want to provide some async operation that can be awaited by tasks.
+Interface that is exposed to userland classes by async operations that can be awaited by tasks.
 The `$continuation` callback takes a `Throwable` as first argument when the operation has failed (second argument must be optional), successful operations pass `null` as first argument and the result as second argument.

 ```php
 namespace Concurrent;